Why does laundry dried outdoors smell so good?

 Not everyone prefers it

-Not everyone prefers the outdoors smell, many prefer the scent of their detergent or fabric conditioner.
-Fragrance manufacturers invest considerable resources in creating scents; those scents are intentional.
-It is a five stage sensory journey (in-store, at the machine, wet transfer, dry fold, wear) that perfumers engineer deliberately to signal cleanliness at each stage.
-The scent is a learned association as much as an aesthetic preference.
-Outdoor drying can reduce or eliminate them.
+Detergent manufacturers invest considerable resources in creating intentional scents.
+Perfumers deliberately engineer a five stage sensory journey to signal cleanliness at each step: in-store, at the machine, wet transfer, dry fold, wear.
+The scent is a learned association as much as an aesthetic preference and outdoor drying can significantly reduce it.

 The pollen issue

-The same outdoor air that produces the aldehydes also carries pollen, particulate matter, and airborne allergens.
+The same outdoor air that produces the aldehydes also carries particulate matter and airborne allergens.
 Damp fabric is an effective filter.
-For people with hay fever or seasonal allergies, this matters, particularly during high-pollen days in spring.
-We have a separate article on whether sunlight disinfects laundry that covers the UV side in more depth.
+This should be a consideration for people with hay fever or seasonal allergies, particularly during high-pollen days in spring.

 Outdoor-dried laundry does not always smell good.